How to Succeed at VAW Prevention: Key elements of effective programmes

 - Apply the learning to different contexts, and groups, and to new and existing programming.

 We know how much we can all learn from one another, so this course is designed to maximise participation and learning between participants.
 It will be facilitated by members of the Prevention Collaborative who bring deep experience in VAW prevention.
 Weekly sessions will involve participant sharing, presentations, and group work.
 Take-home assignments will reinforce and deepen learning.
+Please note that the course will be conducted in English.

 This course is intended for individuals who work in the field of VAW prevention and have an understanding of prevention essentials.
 Programme leads, designers, and managers are ideal candidates.
 Participants should be prepared to think about how the course material can be applied to their experience and context and be willing to share with others.